 (NB: This isn't a "biography" so much as a critical self-reflexive autoethnographic narrative vignette.
 It is nevertheless written in the third person to give it the pretense of objectivity.)

-Wade is a sociologist because he wasn’t smart enough to be an astrophysicist.
+Wade is a sociologist because he wasn’t smart enough to be a real scientist.
 Although he warns students that sociology is more difficult than physics because people, unlike atoms, don’t obey the universal and immutable laws of nature, he knows that physics is actually the harder of the two.*

-To say that Wade is a sociologist means very little, given the extremely fractured and incoherent nature of the discipline.
+To say that Wade is a sociologist means very little, given the extremely fractured and incoherent state of the field (the term "discipline" seems not to apply).
 He is, more concretely, a political sociologist, albeit one who doesn’t study capitalist exploitation.
 His inattention to the causes and/or consequences of class conflict in advanced capitalist societies, in conjunction with his reluctance to use the term “Global South” for all other societies, often leads other sociologists to accuse Wade of being a bourgeois apologist, a Durkheimian, or perhaps a political scientist.
 He’s pretty sure most political scientists would categorically reject the latter characterization.

-When he's feeling pretentious, Wade considers himself a macrophenomenological institutionalist.
-He doesn't study people and has never undergone IRB review.
+When he's feeling pretentious, Wade considers himself macrophenomenological institutionalist.
+He doesn't study flesh-and-blood people and has never undergone IRB review.

-Wade is a misanthrope who studies human rights and a Euro-heteronormative cis-male (he/his/him) who researches minority-serving and women’s colleges.
+Wade is a misanthrope who studies human rights and a white cishet mxn (he/him/his) who researches minority-serving and women’s colleges.
 The irony is not lost on him.
-An inveterate pessimist, Wade fails to see much emancipatory or decolonizing potential in his research; he eshews considerations of praxis in favor of the value-neutral pursuit of basic academic knowledge for its own sake.
-His least favorite academic term—apart from “Global South”—is “intersectionality,” even though he fully understands that various marginalized, stigmatized, colonized, pathologized, minoritized, otherized, or otherwise subaltern sociocultural identities combine in ways that exacerbate the pernicious effects of systemic oppression and hegemonic domination.
+An inveterate pessimist, Wade fails to see much decolonizing potential in his research; he regards emancipatory projects as secularized salvation schemes and eschews considerations of praxis in favor of the value-neutral pursuit of basic academic knowledge for its own sake.
+His least favorite academic term—apart from “Global South”—is “intersectionality,” even though he fully understands that various marginalized, stigmatized, colonized, pathologized, minoritized, orientalized, Otherized, or otherwise subaltern socially constructed sociocultural identities combine in ways that exacerbate the pernicious effects of systemic oppression and hegemonic domination.

-Wade teaches a variety of courses, including Introduction to Sociology (where he tries to convince students that sociology is both a coherent discipline and harder than physics), stratification (sexily titled “Race, Class, and the American Dream” in a marginally successful attempt to put butts in seats), social movements (where he occasionally gets students to rabble-rouse on campus), political sociology (at both the undergraduate and graduate levels, again with a de-emphasis on capitalist exploitation), and classical sociological theory (a graduate seminar that serves, if nothing else, to perpetuate the inaccurate myth that a sociological Canon exists).
+Wade teaches a variety of courses, including Introduction to Sociology (where he tries to convince students that sociology is a coherent discipline, harder than physics, and a viable path to gainful employment), stratification (sexily titled “Race, Class, and the American Dream” in a marginally successful attempt to put tuition-paying butts in seats), social movements (where he occasionally inspires students to rabble-rouse on campus), political sociology (at both the undergraduate and graduate levels, again with a de-emphasis on capitalist exploitation), and classical sociological theory (a graduate seminar that serves, if nothing else, to perpetuate the inaccurate and indefensible myth that a unified sociological Canon exists).
 He peppers his lectures with references to Seinfeld, Ice Cube, George Carlin, The Jeffersons, Three's Company, Rambo (the third installment in particular), Rocky (installment four), and other pop-culture allusions most millennials don’t understand.

 * For an opposing view, see Tyson (2016).
 Wade may have to reconsider his position on this matter.
 Either that or add lots of quadratic terms to his regression models.